 The dust on the motherboard had finally caught up to it, and it could no longer hack it, deciding to end its life with a bang, setting fire to its mother bored and cooking its internal circuits, in a spectacular and somewhat scary display of sparks.

-From what was a machine of grate accomplishment from the generations before us, now sits dormant in the far side of my room, alongside the rotting remains of systems past, and the consoles of yester year.
+From what was a machine of great accomplishment from the generations before us, now sits dormant in the far side of my room, alongside the rotting remains of systems past, and the consoles of yester year.
 Only to serve as a reminder, that nothing lasts forever.